FREE TRIAL UPGRADE!

 • Finally, take close-range pictures that focus on deficiencies and damage.

 Record notes that explain the purpose of each picture and the reasons for taking the picture.
-These notes will help when creating an accident investigation report.
+These notes will help when creating an incident investigation report.
 Although photos capture relevant information, they can capture irrelevant information as well.
 As investigative team members study the photos, it is easy to become distracted with all the details and lose focus on what is truly important.

 Sketching the scene

 A sketch often provides information that a photo will not.
 While photos play an important role, the images contain everything the camera sees, including things irrelevant to the investigation.
-In contrast, sketches contain only pertinent information that helps determine the accident cause.
+In contrast, sketches contain only pertinent information that helps determine the incident cause.

 Sketches should always include information such as an arrow pointing north, angles, distances, locations of people and equipment, and structural or geographical data.
 Include notes about the sketches that will aid in their use and understanding later.
-Sketches should only contain information that is directly related to the accident scene.
+Sketches should only contain information that is directly related to the incident scene.

 Taking notes

-Investigation notes should focus on the who, what, when, where, how, and why facts of the accident.
+Investigation notes should focus on the who, what, when, where, how, and why facts of the incident.
 Some example questions to ask during an investigation that could be used in the investigation report include:

 Who:

-• Was involved in the accident?
+• Was involved in the incident?

 • Was injured?

-• Witnessed the accident?
+• Witnessed the incident?

-• Reported the accident?
+• Reported the incident?

 • Notified emergency medical services personnel?